poetic-labs/jwt-mongo-sms/README.md

 ## API

-There are three methods from the `JwtMongoSms` class you should use:
+The following are methods from the `JwtMongoSms` class you can use (from an instantiated object):

 ```
 getAuthMiddleware() : express.Handler[]